sebbekarlsson/plicit/README.md

 ```
 > Here, we are still explicitly saying the only one of the `<span>` elements should react to changes.
 > However, the dependencies are __automatically__ tracked.

+---

+To summarize, we explicitly define an element to be reactive by wrapping it in a function.
+Dependencies of a `ref` are manually tracked.
+Dependencies of a `signal` are automatically tracked.